 The Jackson School encourages undergraduates who excel academically and would benefit from further challenges to enroll in graduate courses.
 With permission, undergraduates may count graduate courses toward their undergraduate degrees or may reserve them for graduate credit.
 To enroll in a graduate course, undergraduates must meet the University's eligibility requirements and must receive permission from the course instructor, the graduate advisor for the offering department, and the dean's office.
 Undergraduates reserving courses for graduate credit must also receive permission from the graduate dean.
 More information is available in the section Coursework in the Graduate School and the School of Law.

 Petitions for modifications to degree requirements, with the exception of the University-wide Core Curriculum, are handled through the JSG Student Services Office.
 Students must meet with an advisor to submit their petition before the 12th class day of the semester.
 An academic advisor initiates the petition on the student's behalf and routes it through the review process.
 Final decisions on all petitions are made by the Jackson School dean's office.

 Jackson School students are expected to attend all meetings of the classes for which they are registered.
 Students who fail to attend class regularly are inviting scholastic difficulty.
 In some courses, instructors may have attendance requirements; these should be made known to students during the first week of classes.
 With the approval of the dean, a student may be dropped from a course with a grade of F for repeated unexcused absences.

 Portable Computing Devices

-Each fall and spring semester, undergraduate who complete a full course load and earn outstanding grades, are recognized on the fall or spring University Honors list, respectively.
+Each fall and spring semester, undergraduates who complete a full course load and earn outstanding grades, are recognized on the fall or spring University Honors list, respectively.
 Students are notified on the semester grade report of their inclusion on the list.
 The Jackson School hosts an event each spring to recognize JSG University Honors students in conjunction with University-wide Honors Day.

 School Honors Program